knowthebird/NoninvasiveGlucometer/README.md

 | Power   | TODO  | TODO |
 | Cost   | $48.33  | $169.00 |

-So far with GLucosan 1, only weak correlations have been observed.
+*So far with Glucosan 1, only weak correlations have been observed.
 This has relatively little significance at this point though, because it has only logged a very small amount of data with a relatively small range of blood glucose levels.
 Getting a large set of samples, with a range in blood glucose levels, to both train and test models, is a challenge for any new sensor developemnt.
 Without a range of data, initial results, such as MARD or RMSE, can be very misleading.

 #### YoutTube Video - Noninvasive Glucometer, Part 1, Initial Design Progress
 [![YoutTube Video, Noninvasive Glucometer, Part 1, Initial Design Progress](https://img.youtube.com/vi/Cop63ntB-sQ/0.jpg)](https://www.youtube.com/watch?v=Cop63ntB-sQ)